Today I’m sharing 10 things that got me back to my happy place, plus the Best of 2017!

 I’m glad I was

-desperate open-minded enough to try these things.
+desperate open-minded enough to try these things, so that I had a chance to get back to my happy place.
 They made a huge impact in my life.
 From drugs I never thought I’d need to take, to being able to ask for help which has never been easy for me, to trying new things that sound totally out there, I’m happy to have learned so much this year.
 And to have had Fred Baby by my side, game for it all.
 And to finally taking the leap to becoming puppy parents — the absolute highlight of 2017!

 Thank you for letting me share.